Why Expertise Matters in Target Expression and Assay Development for Cancer Clinical Trials

 Discovery Life Sciences – because experience and expertise matter

-Discovery Life Sciences (DLS) has over 25 years of experience in assay development and optimization supporting over 1,100 clinical trials, both prospective and retrospective, in all phases from IND-directed pre-clinical development, to phase I through III clinical trials.
-On top of experience, DLS’s scale is another key advantage, with expertise across the full spectrum of IHC platforms including Agilent, Leica, and Roche, all based in GCLP-certified, CLIA-certified, and CAP-accredited laboratories in both US and Europe.
-DLS developed the prototype companion diagnostic IHC test for pembrolizumab which was the first drug approved for lung cancer patients whose tumors express PD-L1; as well as the HER2 biomarker assay for trastuzumab, the first drug approved for HER2+ breast cancer.
+Discovery Life Sciences (Discovery) has over 25 years of experience in assay development and optimization supporting over 1,100 clinical trials, both prospective and retrospective, in all phases from IND-directed pre-clinical development, to phase I through III clinical trials.
+On top of experience, Discovery’s scale is another key advantage, with expertise across the full spectrum of IHC platforms including Agilent, Leica, and Roche, all based in GCLP-certified, CLIA-certified, and CAP-accredited laboratories in both US and Europe.
+Discovery developed the prototype companion diagnostic IHC test for pembrolizumab which was the first drug approved for lung cancer patients whose tumors express PD-L1; as well as the HER2 biomarker assay for trastuzumab, the first drug approved for HER2+ breast cancer.
 These are two of the first major drugs to be approved in combination with a CDx assay.
-DLS has a set of proven, proprietary workflows and robust biomarker scoring schemes that accurately and consistently capture the level of target expression.
-These workflows and the expertise of DLS scientists have been used time and again in the elucidation of new biomarkers, and in the development of robust diagnostic tests that can be relied upon when deployed across multiple sites.
+Discovery has a set of proven, proprietary workflows and robust biomarker scoring schemes that accurately and consistently capture the level of target expression.
+These workflows and the expertise of Discovery scientists have been used time and again in the elucidation of new biomarkers, and in the development of robust diagnostic tests that can be relied upon when deployed across multiple sites.

-DLS’s expertise extends beyond IHC, the target expression results can be orthogonally tested and validated via in-house genomics, proteomics, and cell services, a big advantage when validating a new biomarker assay.
-DLS’s philosophy in assay development is to ‘build for scale’, creating high-quality, validated assays with solid controls using testing methods and materials suitable for bench top applications but also readily scalable for use in large global, multicenter clinical trials.
+Discovery’s expertise extends beyond IHC, the target expression results can be orthogonally tested and validated via in-house genomics, proteomics, and cell services, a big advantage when validating a new biomarker assay.
+Discovery’s philosophy in assay development is to ‘build for scale’, creating high-quality, validated assays with solid controls using testing methods and materials suitable for bench top applications but also readily scalable for use in large global, multicenter clinical trials.
 In these large trials, acquiring clinical samples is also critical for the rapid identification and evaluation of biomarkers.
-As the world’s largest commercial biospecimen provider, DLS maintains an inventory of more than 69,000 annotated, quality-controlled, FFPE tissue samples sourced from more than 16,000 unique patients, plus matched FFPE + Plasma sets.
+As the world’s largest commercial biospecimen provider, Discovery maintains an inventory of more than 69,000 annotated, quality-controlled, FFPE tissue samples sourced from more than 16,000 unique patients, plus matched FFPE + Plasma sets.

 Make sound, strategic clinical trial decisions based on reliable IHC results